0AnonymousSite0/QA_for_CCLR/README.md

 # 2. Summary of supplemental materials

-This table below shows all supplemental materials.
+The table below shows all supplemental materials.
 All sheets in Tables S1, S2, S3, and S4 are arranged in the order shown in this table.

 ![Inventory of supplemental materials.png](https://s2.loli.net/2024/02/02/Pb8QhOYeawlDE1k.png)

-All supplemental materials including shared codes， testing dataset, and developed Chinese Construction Laws and Regulations are available in the GitHub repository(https://github.com/0AnonymousSite0/shenghuazhou-QA_for_Chinese_Construction_Laws_and_Regulations)
+All supplemental materials including shared codes, testing dataset, and developed Chinese Construction Laws and Regulations are available in the GitHub repository(https://github.com/0AnonymousSite0/shenghuazhou-QA_for_Chinese_Construction_Laws_and_Regulations)

 # 3. LLM Leaderboard for CCLR QA